Stan. S. Katz

 Announcing an important new biographical work released in late 2024:

-This illustrated biography highlights the amazing untold story of how Prince Tokugawa’s outstanding legacy lived on through his impressive protégé, the Japanese American statesman, Takashi Komatsu.
+This illustrated biography highlights the untold story of how Prince Tokugawa’s outstanding legacy lived on through his impressive protégé, the Japanese American statesman, Takashi Komatsu.
 Komatsu relit the torch of friendship and alliance between the US and Japan following WWII.
-Working with influential American leaders such as General MacArthur, John D. Rockefeller III, and the Secretary of State Henry Kissinger, as well as many others.
+Working with influential American leaders such as General MacArthur, John D. Rockefeller III, and Secretary of State Henry Kissinger, as well as many others.

 Print and Kindle Edition